 - If there’s low competence but high commitment, use a “Directing” style, which provides more direction, but less support.

-Competence is knowledge and skill for the task.
-Confidence is motivation and self-confidence.
-I think competence breeds confidence which can help breed and sustain motivation.
+I believe competence breeds confidence which can help breed and sustain motivation.

 The main point is that if somebody has a bunch of competence, get out of their way.
-If somebody needs more encouragement, support them.
-Ideally, you help somebody get to a high competence, high commitment development level.